He takes a breath, checks his stance, and blocks out the sound, as he steps up to the lane.

 Jon would make the trek for a three month stay at the program in Pittsburgh – a journey he would complete by himself.

 “People were amazing, the staff was amazing,” says Ally.
 “My husband, Kevin and I went halfway through his journey, and met with them.
 And everything was going well, Jonathan was thriving in this environment.
 And yeah, he did great.
 And the people in Pittsburgh, like I say, were phenomenal, but they also want to make sure that the parents were on board, and that this was not all in vain.”

 But it was certainly not in vain.

 Jon had lost around 75 pounds, but he was determined to reach his goal weight of 128 lbs.
-He stuck to his diet and committed to daily exercise, which included everything from working with a personal trainer, hitting the row machine or treadmill at home, and walking his dog.
+He stuck to his diet and committed to daily exercise, which included everything from working with a personal trainer, walking his dog, and Special Olympics programming.

 In June 2014, Jon hit his goal and over the past five and a half years he has maintained that weight.

 “There is no cure for people with PWS, but he has been able to – with family and friends as well – keep it off,” says Ally.
 “And I think part of it is, you just have so much more confidence now that he doesn't want to go back to where he was.
 Yeah.
 So yeah, it's an incredible journey.
 And we're more than proud of him because it's his willpower and determination that's on him where he is today.”

 Jon is humble about his journey and credits his family as being his inspiration.